 How to Choose Rock Climbing Shoes

-If you scour the hundreds of thousands of online reviews and blogs, and you will find, time and time again, climbers tell you which climbing shoes is best for what.
+If you scour the hundreds of thousands of online reviews and blogs, you will find, time and time again, that advanced climbers will tell you which climbing shoes are best for what.
 But there’s a trade secret they don’t want me to share with you: there’s no best climbing shoe or climbing shoe brand.

-Does this mean that no pair is better than others?
+Does this mean that no pair is better than the others?
 Of course not!
-Different rock climbing shoes excel at different things.
-And I am going to teach you how to find the right shoe for you!
+Different outdoor and indoor rock climbing shoes excel at different things.
+And I will teach you how to find the right shoe for you!

 Let’s break this down.
-There are about 8 BIG climbing shoe brands: La Sportiva, FiveTen, Evolv, Scarpa, Butora, Mad Rock, Tenaya.
+There are about 8 BIG climbing shoe brands: La Sportiva, FiveTen, Evolv, Scarpa, Butora, Mad Rock, and Tenaya.
 Heck, even Black Diamond is in the game now.
-Each of these brands boasts a selection of shoes ranging in price from somewhere around $50 to somewhere around $170—some more, some less.
+It is also good to note that most, if not all, of these brands also carry kids' rock climbing shoes.
+Each of these brands boasts a selection of shoes, from beginner climbing shoes to advanced ones, ranging in price from around $50 to around $170—some more, some less.

 That is not always the case, but for the most part, this is what you will find when shopping for climbing shoes.